William Rogers Coe: Early life

 William Rogers Coe was born in March 1901 in Manhattan.
 He was the first of four children born to Mai Huttleston Rogers Coe and William Robertson Coe.
 His younger siblings included Robert Douglas Coe (who served as the U.S. Ambassador to Denmark), philanthropist Henry Huttleston Rogers Coe, and Natalie Mai Coe who became the Countess Vitetti after she married Commendatore Leonardo Vitetti, the Italian Ambassador to France.

 He was educated at St. Paul's School in Concord, New Hampshire.
 He then attended Princeton University and the United States Naval Academy.

 Career

 He followed his father into the railway business.
 Eventually, he became Vice-President and Treasurer of the Virginian Railway Company, the railroad that his grandfather, Henry Huttleston Rogers had built.
-He also served as a board member of the East River Savings Bank and First National Bank of New York and a director of the Long Island Lighting Co. and the Brooklyn Union Gas Company.
+He also served as a board member of the East River Savings Bank and First National Bank of New York and a director of the Long Island Lighting Company and the Brooklyn Union Gas Company.